sm1ck/MinaCheck/README.md

 To adapt for daemon instead of docker remove the code needed for docker:

-remove "docker exec -it mina ".
+remove "docker exec mina ".